Facebook Skip to main content

 Feel free to use up to three pages for your resume, and include all significant work experience since graduating from high school.
 Include educational background as well as your activities and community involvement.

-Two recommendation letters are required; however, you are permitted to submit up to three.
+Two recommendation letters are required as part of your application; however, you are permitted to submit up to three.
 Preferably, recommendations should be provided by professional contacts rather than academic or personal contacts.
-Your recommendations should be submitted by the application deadline for the round you are applying to.
-You may designate your recommenders at any time after starting you application.
-Designate your recommenders in your online application profile, recommenders will receive an email directing them to the online recommendation form.
+You may designate your recommenders at any time after starting your application.
+When you designate your recommenders in your online application profile, recommenders will receive an email directing them to the online recommendation form.

-Applying with a GMAT or GRE Score
+Applying with a GMAT, GMAT Focus Edition or GRE Score

 Take the test as early as possible to allow time to re-test if necessary.
-The GMAT or GRE must be completed by the application deadline, and official scores should be reported by the deadline.
+The GMAT, GMAT Focus Edition or GRE must be completed by the application deadline, and official scores should be reported by the deadline.
 If you have taken a test more than once, the admissions committee will use your highest overall total score to evaluate your application.
 Please note, we do not accept the Executive Assessment test for admission to the Full-time MBA Program.

 Program Codes for Official Submission of GMAT and GRE Scores: